Mattie Ross ’12, Assistant Director of Admission

 How to contact me: email@example.com

 Why I am a Diversity Intern: When I was a prospective student, I participated in the Fall Diversity program.
-It was one of the best experiences of my life.
 The program provided invaluable insight to Pitzer and it helped me with my final decision to enroll as a full-time student.
 Such an awesome program wouldn’t be possible if it weren’t for the Diversity coordinators.
-As a Diversity intern, I hope to provide prospective students from underrepresented backgrounds the same opportunity that I had as a participant in the Diversity program.
+As a Diversity intern, I hope to provide prospective students from underrepresented backgrounds the same opportunity that I had as a participant in the Diversity Program.

 How to contact me: firstname.lastname@example.org